Tictac0723/Front-end-Developer-Interview-Questions/README.md

 * How many resources will a browser download from a given domain at a time?
   * What are the exceptions?
 * Name 3 ways to decrease page load (perceived or actual load time).
+  1. Minimize HTTP Requests
+  2. Minify Resources
+  3. Optimize CSS Delivery
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
+  I would switch to tabs in order to keep consistency throughout the project.
 * Describe how you would create a simple slideshow page.
-* If you could master one technology this year, what would it be?
+* If you could master one technology this year, what would it be?:
+  React
 * Explain the importance of standards and standards bodies.
 * What is Flash of Unstyled Content?
 How do you avoid FOUC?
 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
-* What does CORS stand for and what issue does it address?
+* What does CORS stand for and what issue does it address?:
+  Cross Orign Resource Sharing and is used to get around the browsers same-origin policy.
+For security purposes, a browser won't load requests for resources to other domains when those requests are initated by scripts.

 #### HTML Questions: